PatelKeviin/Crozzle-App/README.md

 ## Introduction

 This is a simple GUI crozzle application created using .NETFramework v4.6.1 and C#.
-The application uses an optimisation technique - Greedy Algorithm to quickly generate the "highest" scoring crozzle for a given list of words.
+The application uses an optimisation technique - Greedy Algorithm to quickly generate the "highest" scoring crozzle for a given word list.

 ## Instructions To Use